Peter Pan disk: Known Peter Pan disks

 The prototype Peter Pan disk is WISE J080822.18-644357.3.
 It was discovered by the NASA-led citizen science project Disk Detective.

 Murphy et al. found additional Peter Pan disks in the literature, which were identified as part of the Columba and Tucana-Horologium associations.
-Examples are 2MASS J0041353-562112 in Tuc-Hor, 2MASS J05010082-4337102 in Columba and 2MASS J02265658-5327032 in Tuc-Hor.
-The Tuc-Hor association has an age of 45±4 Myr and the Columba association has an age of 42 Myr.
-2MASS J0041353-562112 was later discarded as it does not show excess and could belong to the Beta Pictoris moving group.

-The Disk Detective Collaboration identified two additional Peter Pan disks: WISEAJ044634.16-262756.1 in Columba and WISEA J094900.65-713803.1 in Carina.
-Both systems are visual doubles.
+The Disk Detective Collaboration identified two additional Peter Pan disks in Columba and Carina associations.
 The paper also mentions that members of NGC 2547 were previously identified to have 22 μm excess and could be similar to Peter Pan disks.
 2MASS 08093547-4913033, which is one of the M-dwarfs with a debris disk in NGC 2547 was observed with the Spitzer Infrared Spectrograph.
 In this system the first detection of silicate was made from a debris disk around an M-type star.
-While the system shows the H-alpha line, it was interpreted to be devoid of gas and nonaccreting.
+While the system shows the H-alpha line, it was interpreted to be devoid of gas and non-accreting.